Edrodriguezcarcamo/DNN-climates-zone/README.md

 |AST |Apparent solar time |
 |Persistence |Persistence coefficient |

 The persistence coefficient is a value defined by Ridley et al. in [3].
+The output of the DNN is the normalised direct normal irradiance.
+Therefore, it must be reconstructed with an inverse transformation.

 # References